neftjs/neft/async.coffee.md

 				called = true
 				callback.apply @, arguments

-			# add callback into args
+			# add callback into funcArgs
-			# To avoid got args array modification and to minimise memory usage,
+			# To avoid got funcArgs array modification and to minimise memory usage,
-			# we create new object with `args` as a prototype.
+			# we create new object with `funcArgs` as a prototype.
 			# `Function::apply` expects an object and iterate by it to the `length`.
-			args = Object.create(args or null)
+			funcArgs = Object.create(funcArgs or null)
-			args[func.length - 1] = callbackWrapper
+			funcArgs[funcLength - 1] = callbackWrapper
-			if args.length is undefined or args.length < func.length
+			if funcArgs.length is undefined or funcArgs.length < funcLength
-				args.length = func.length
+				funcArgs.length = funcLength
+			if args
+				for arg, i in args
+					if i isnt funcLength - 1 and funcArgs[i] is undefined funcArgs[i] = arg

 			# call; support sync errors
-			syncError = utils.catchError func, context, args
+			syncError = utils.catchError func, context, funcArgs
 			if syncError
 				callbackWrapper syncError